HUHY Stay Well This Winter logo BCT.pngThe NHS is preparing earlier than ever this year for what is expected to be another challenging winter.

 If you need urgent mental health support, our mental health crisis line is here to help 24 hours a day, seven days a week.

-Please call 0800 145 6485 and our dedicated local staff will support you to access the help you need.
+Please call NHS 111 and select the mental health option.
+Our dedicated local staff will support you to access the help you need.
 The phone line is open to people of all ages, including children and young people.

 In a life-threatening medical emergency, go to A&E immediately or call 999.